cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/datasets/fileset.rst

       .build());

 This creates a new PartitionedFileSet named *results*.
-Similar to FileSets, it specifies ``TextInputFormat`` and ``TextOutputFormat.``, and for the output format, we specify that the separator between fields is a comma.
+Similar to FileSets, it specifies ``TextInputFormat`` and ``TextOutputFormat.``; for the output format, we specify that the separator between fields is a comma.
 The difference to a FileSet is that this Dataset is partitioned by league and season.
 This means that every file added to this Dataset must have a partitioning key with a unique combination of league and season.

 Reading and Writing PartitionedFileSets
 =======================================

-You can interact with the files in a PartitionedFileSet directly, through the ``Location`` abstraction of the file system.
+You can interact with the files in a PartitionedFileSet directly through the ``Location`` abstraction of the file system.
 This is similar to a FileSet, but instead of a relative path, you specify a partition key to obtain a Partition; you can then get a Location from that Partition.